katmore/webhook/docs/phpdoc.md

-    $distinct : boolean
+    $distinct :

 __

 #### Type

-boolean -- true if this commit is distinct to all others pushed before,
+-- true if this commit is distinct to all others pushed before, <b>bool</b>
-<b>bool</b> false otherwise
+false otherwise

 # __